JunghoSon/react-ajax-tutorial/README.md

 }
 ```

 Webpack finds all relative module references in CSS (they start with `./`) and replaces them with the final paths from the compiled bundle.
 If you make a typo or accidentally delete an important file, you will see a compilation error, just like when you import a non-existent JavaScript module.
 The final filenames in the compiled bundle are generated by Webpack from content hashes.
-If the file content changes in the future, Webpack will give it a different name in production so you don‚Äôt need to worry about long-term caching of assets.
+If the file content changes in the future, Webpack will give it a different name in production so you don??ôt need to worry about long-term caching of assets.

 Please be advised that this is also a custom feature of Webpack.